henkelmax/modrepo/docs/minecraft/voicechat/wiki/troubleshooting.md

 This option is **not** located in the `server.properties` file.
 It is located in the mods server config.
 For more information read [this](configuration).

+## The voice chat does not connect all of a sudden without anything having been changed

+If you are renting a server with a Minecraft hosting provider, it is very likely that they have changed something with their networking.
+Please double check that you really didn't change anything on your server and then contact your hosters support.

 <ClientOnly>
     <WikiTracker name="troubleshooting"/>
 </ClientOnly>